irworkshop/accountability_datacleaning/state/tn/expends/docs/tn_expends_diary.md

 3. Check ranges
 4. Is there anything blank or missing?
 5. Check for consistency issues
-6. Create a five-digit ZIP Code called `ZIP5`
+6. Create a five-digit ZIP Code called `zip`
-7. Create a `YEAR` field from the transaction date
+7. Create a `year` field from the transaction date
 8. Make sure there is data on both parties to a transaction

 ## Packages